You have a choice:

 It prevents endometrial and ovarian cancers.

-It helps with serious infections in your ovaries, fallopian tubes, and uterus.
+It helps with severe infections in your ovaries, fallopian tubes, and uterus.

 It helps to reduce symptoms of PMS (premenstrual syndrome)